 In the basement of the mall was the food court.
 There were a variety of dim sum foods and Asian styled fresh drinks to choose from.
 Ranging from Japanese, Korean, Taiwanese, and to Chinese, there is so much options to turn to.

 We decided to go for some Japanese stir fry.
 The good thing about these stir fry bars is you can choose any of the fresh vegetables and meats they offer that they will cook all together.
 Don’t ASK for mild spicy because I guarantee you that it will be HOT as heck already.
 Don’t get me wrong, I LOVE spicy food but mild to them is spicy on really hot levels.
 They will put a lot of chili peppers even with mild; it happened to our dish.
 But regardless, it was really good and filling.

 Along with us eating that for dinner, I bought myself a Taiwanese bubble tea from Gong Cha.
 Gong Cha has a variety of SUPER delicious flavors to choose from and their drinks also range from brewed tea, coffee, tea lattes, and slushes (check the menu out here).
 I decided to get myself the Earl Grey Tea with pudding, jelly, and boba.
 One of the best bubble teas I have ever had.

-While we unfortunately did not explore the rest of the mall due to the fact we had another family emergency going on and we had to leave after eating, I cannot wait to go back to this place to eat more delicious Asian foods.
+While we, unfortunately, did not explore the rest of the mall due to the fact we had another family emergency going on and we had to leave after eating, I cannot wait to go back to this place to eat more delicious Asian foods.
 I also didn’t get the chance to explore the supermarket and retail stores.
 I highly recommend you visit this if you want to be surrounded by East Asian culinary and goods.
-I heard at some good days, they will give out free food samples. 😉
+I heard on some good days, they will give out free food samples. 😉